rems-project/cn-tutorial/docs/getting-started/tutorials/verif-basics.md

 verify` analyzes it directly, examining all possible paths through the code until it either succeeds in constructing a formal proof that the function satisfies the specification, or it encounters a constraint that cannot be satisfied.

-## More stuff

 <span style="color:red">
-Write me...
+TODO: What else do we need to talk about in this introductory section?
 </span>